-The interior TV hook-ups are located above the refrigerator cabinet and behind the bedroom TV flip-down shelf in the 22 FT.
-AS model and above the desk and bedroom TV stand in the CCD model.
+The interior TV hook-up is located above the refrigerator cabinet in the 22 FT.
+AS model and under the desk and bedroom TV stand in the CCD model.

-The interior telephone receptacle is by the main door beside the magazine rack in the 22 FT.
-AS model and above the desk and bedroom TV stand in the CCD model.
+The interior telephone receptacles are by the main door and under the dinette table in the 22 FT.
+AS model and under the desk and bedroom TV stand in the CCD model.